Navigating Immigration Law · · 17 min read

 Guide on Verifying and Submitting the Correct Filing Fee

-2. Select Your Method of Payment: Starting October 2025, USCIS requires electronic transactions.
+2. Select Your Method of Payment: Starting October 2025, USCIS requires electronic payment.
 You can use credit card transactions via Form G-1450 or ACH debit.
 Remember, paper checks and money orders are no longer accepted.

 3. Complete the Transaction Form: If you choose credit card processing, make sure to fill out Form G-1450 accurately, ensuring all details match your card information.